ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

 ## Create repository registration GPG signing key

 !!! info
     This section creates the `Repository Registration Signing Key` referenced in the [key table](overview.md#fnref:2).
 [The GNU Privacy Guard (GPG)](https://gnupg.org/){target=_blank} utility (a free implementation of the OpenPGP standard or PGP) generates this key pair (protected by a user defined password) and then exports the public and private keys to files in the `${SB_DIR}/registration_keys/` directory.
-Later, you will employ these keys to sign a registration file for your securely built image to register it with your Hyper Protect Virtual Servers Appliance such that only the holder of the private key can change the registered repository on the Hyper Protect Virtual Servers appliance.
+Later, you will employ these keys to sign a registration file for your securely built image to register it with your Hyper Protect Virtual Servers appliance such that only the holder of the private key can change the registered repository on the Hyper Protect Virtual Servers appliance.

 1. Set key name